Suggan Buggan River: Etymology

 The river's name is derived from the Aboriginal phrase bukkan bukkan, referring to "bags made from grass".

 History

 Aboriginal history

 The traditional custodians of the land surrounding the Suggan Buggan river are the Australian Aboriginal Bidawal and Nindi-Ngudjam Ngarigu Monero peoples.

 European history

-The first run in the district was taken up by William Woodhouse in 1843 who passed it on to Scottish-born Australian pioneer and entrepreneur Benjamin Boyd in 1845.
-The property was transferred to Edward O'Rourke in 1858 who had travelled south from the Monaro plains with his young family.
+The first run in the district was taken up by William Woodhouse in 1843, who passed it on to Scottish-born Australian pioneer and entrepreneur Benjamin Boyd in 1845.
+The property was transferred to Edward O'Rourke in 1858, who had travelled south from the Monaro plains with his young family.
 He stayed for 25 years before moving south to Wulgulmerang, which began its life as another O'Rourke station, and then west to the Omeo station at Benambra.
 O'Rourke used local Murray pines to build the first permanent home in the area.
-The O'Rourke's ownership ended in 1902 when the property was sold to John Churchill Rogers.
+O'Rourke's ownership ended in 1902 when the property was sold to John Churchill Rogers.